aoelen/aoelen.github.io/index.md

 1. Choose a paper where **you are (co)author** of, or choose a paper that you recently read
 2. Visit the <a href="https://www.orkg.org/orkg/pdf-text-annotation" target="_blank">ORKG Paper Annotator</a>
 3. Upload your paper to the abstract annotator
-4. A help tour tour will appear, explaining the most important features of the system.
+4. A help tour will appear, explaining the most important features of the system.
 Please read them carefully
 5. Annotate your paper, save the results and come back to this page

 ### 2. Fill out the questionnaire